jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ##### Equivalence & preferred terms

-Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF:

-- Preferred terms are also called descriptors and headings
-- Non-preferred terms are also called entry or lead-in terms
+Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with **USE/USED FOR** or **U/UF** to reflect that one form is preferred.
+(Preferred terms are also called descriptors and headings; non-preferred terms are also called entry or lead-in terms.)

 - Only equate near-synonyms if warranted
 - Include a term's full form and acronym:
     - Prefer full form unless acronym dominant in the domain